|JESUS TOUR QUESTIONS ARTICLES SERMONS SUBSCRIPTIONS ABOUT|

 Sometimes, circumstances conspire to scatter Christians into small groups or even from all contact with other believers and from the ministry that Jesus Christ gives to the church to equip them and encourage their growth (Ephesians 4:11-16)—in the biblical metaphor, leaving the sheep without a shepherd.
 However, if sheep should choose to become "without a shepherd," they are rejecting one of the Chief Shepherd's major gifts to His flock, willfully taking themselves outside of His established order.

 Sheep may choose to do this, reasoning that Christ is their Shepherd, which is certainly true.
 It is likewise true that our relationship with God is individual, without a man in the middle.
 Nevertheless, none of this nullifies the fact that Christ has gifted human shepherds to aid in bringing all the sheep "to the unity of the faith and of the knowledge of the Son of God, to a perfect man, to the measure of the stature of the fullness of Christ" (Ephesians 4:13).
-By implication, the only time a sheep of His pasture does not need an under-shepherd is when he has grown into the image of the Lamb of God.
+By implication, the only time a sheep of His pasture does not need an under-shepherd is when he has grown completely into the image of the Lamb of God.

 Our Savior oversees the under-shepherds, holding them accountable for failures in their responsibilities—which there will be simply because they are human.
 However, to purposefully become a "sheep without a shepherd" is to put oneself in serious danger, for the Christian is then likely to turn to his own way, develop bad spiritual habits, become stuck in a rut, make himself a prey for Satan, and ultimately become malnourished and spiritually diseased.
 He may not even realize his life is in danger—until it is too late.